Takethetree/quokka_carousel/README.md

 	setInterval(function(){ scroll(1); }, 6000);
   ```

 This invokes the *scroll* function every 6s, with a direction argument of 1, allowing for automatic right-scrolling.
-An if-statement is used to disable the
+An if-statement is used to disable the auto-scroll for smaller screen sizes.

 #### Swiping